eclipse-cdt/cdt-lsp/README.md

 By default C/C++ will be opened with the standard CEditor.
 The default can be changed per project or per workspace with the *C/C++ General* -> *Editor (LSP)* -> *Prefer C/C++ Editor (LSP)* checkbox in the project setting or preferences.

+- Note: The workspace setting will be used for new projects only.
+To use the LSP based editor on a project, *Prefer C/C++ Editor (LSP)* must be activated in the project properties.

 Alternatively, you can choose which editor to open the file by using *Open With*:

 ![open-with.png](images/open-with.png "open-with.png")